syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

 {% endhighlight %}
 {% endtabs %}

-### Creating a simple table using PdfGrid in the a document
+### Creating a simple table using PdfGrid in a new document

 PdfGrid allows you to create table by entering the data manually or from an external data source.
 The datasource can be a data set, data table, arrays or a IEnumerable object.